What Is Mechanical Seal Sealing Points

 How Many Sealing Points Does a Mechanical Seal Have

 A mechanical seal has 4 sealing points.
-One is the rotating sealing point.
+One is the dynamic sealing point.
 The others 3 are the stationary sealing points.
 These 4 points work together to prevent leaks.

 Stationary Sealing Points